All Episodes

 And that actually was a story told by Mao Zedong.

-portrayed a different picture of the Chinese Communist Party that not only fooled the Americans, more importantly, it fooled Chinese intellectuals.
+So that was a story purposely portrayed a different picture of the Chinese Communist Party that not only fooled the Americans, more importantly, it fooled Chinese intellectuals.

-Well, let's get to then what the Communist Party actually is, because I mean, your answer here is basically that the Chinese Communist Party is masquerading as not a communist party.
+Because, I mean, your answer here is basically that the Chinese Communist Party is masquerading as not a Communist Party.

 And that's, of course, of critical importance.

-But I don't think people understand what a communist party is not a political party in the common sense.
+But I don't think people understand what a Communist Party is in the first place.

 So by his definition, a political party is a party within political competition.

-So you have multiple political parties competing to gain the votes for power and parties attract people voluntarily into the organization.
+So you have multiple political parties competing to gain the votes for power.

-But here, a communist party is going to violate all of these definitions.
+But here, a Communist Party is going to violate all of these definitions.

-the very beginning till today.
+A Communist Party is a secretive political organization from the very beginning till today.

-Well, so I want to touch on this because in your book, you describe the secret organizations that are part of the institutional genes of the original communist structure, both in China and the Soviet Union, as being a secretive terrorist organization.
+Well, so I want to touch on this because in your book, you describe these secret organizations that are part of the institutional genes of the original communist structure, both in China and the Soviet Union, as being a secretive terrorist organization.

 So explain that part to me.